MetaArcade launches Cthulhu Chronicles horror game on iOS

 Unlike many RPGs, the focus isn’t on building up a character through combat.
 Instead, players choose an appropriate investigator for the mission at hand, with each investigator having their own strengths and weaknesses as well as individual storylines.

 At key decision points, players will make choices, as each story has multiple endings and numerous clues to uncover.
-Their skills — athleticism, appearance, and intelligence — will help them overcome enemies and accomplish special feats, but chance will play a role as well, indicated by a spinning wheel of fate.
+Their skills, athleticism, appearance, and intelligence, will help them overcome enemies and accomplish special feats, but chance will play a role as well, indicated by a spinning wheel of fate.
 A failure can be a mere setback, or cause death or insanity.

 “Cthulhu Chronicles brings the terror and fun of Call of Cthulhu to life on your mobile device,” said Mike Mason, Call of Cthulhu line editor at Chaosium, in a statement.
 “It emulates the tabletop experience, giving you choices to make, each one taking your investigator down different paths with differing conclusions.
 Mystery, intrigue, horror, and madness await your investigator, who can gain insights and lose sanity while charting his or her way through the scenarios.”